Guidance on Fraud and Anti-kickback Regulations from the HHS Inspector General

 Remote Patient Monitoring

-On March 20, FDA issued guidance to expand the availability and capability of non-invasive remote monitoring devices (RPM) to facilitate patient monitoring while reducing patient and healthcare provider contact and exposure to COVID-19 during this pandemic.
-The March 20 policy creates:
+On June 5, FDA issued updated guidance to expand the availability and capability of non-invasive remote monitoring devices to facilitate patient monitoring while reducing patient and healthcare provider contact and exposure to COVID-19 for the duration of the COVID-19 public health emergency.
+In the new guidance, the agency said it will not object to limited modifications to the indications, claims, functionality, or hardware or software the devices, listed here, as long as they do not impose undue risk.

 On April 23, FDA issued guidance on non-invasive fetal and maternal monitoring used to support patient monitoring during the COVID-19 pandemic.
 FDA indicated that increasing the availability of these devices may increase access to important prenatal data without the need for in-clinic visits and facilitate patient management while reducing the need for in-person visits.
 The April 23 policy creates: